 Michael: I guess that just makes it all the more great opportunity.

-Jim: Yeah, that’s the 1979, the PC industry.
-We don’t have enough PC people, you know, I think, but we’ll get there.
+Jim: Yeah, that's 1979, the PC industry.
+We don't have enough PC people, you know, I think, but we'll get there.

 Michael: Well, thank you for joining us and just sharing some of these perspectives around I think interesting parallels between what's happening and happened in Australia and maybe what's coming here in the U.S. and just thinking through, you know, what does pricing look like?
 How should we be pricing our services?
 And those tensions that come up between, you know, what happens if you charge more and some of your clients say no but some of your clients say yes?